MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/AdtAdmin.exe-DelGroup.md

 # AdtAdmin.exe DelGroup
 The *\/DelGroup* parameter deletes a group from an ACS collector by using its name or group identification number.
 When a group is deleted, the forwarders that belong to the group are not deleted.
 Any forwarders assigned to a group when it is deleted are added to or still belong to the default top\-level groups.

 No output is generated from this command.
-You can use the *\/ListGroups* parameter to verify that the group was created and also to determine a group’s assigned identification number.
+You can use the *\/ListGroups* parameter to verify that the group was created and also to determine a group's assigned identification number.

 ## Syntax
 `AdtAdmin.exe /DelGroup [/Collector:<CollectorName>] {[/Group:<GroupName>] | [/GroupID:<IdentificationNumber>]}`